lambdamikel/LambdaSpeak3/README.md

 The default mode is the SSA-1 Emulation mode.
 This mode is enabled after a reset (via `&FF` or reset button), or after a power cycle, for example.

-Referring to the table above, the EEPROM PCM Play mode is the autonomous PCM sample playback mode; sample / wave files are being played back from EEPROM.
-Since this mode can also involve the SPO256-AL2 (addressed via Channel 10), the SPO LED is being lit as well in this mode.
+Referring to the table above, the EEPROM PCM Play mode is the autonomous PCM sample playback mode; sample / WAV files are being played back from EEPROM.
+Since this mode can also involve the SPO256-AL2 (addressed via Channel 8), the SPO LED is being lit as well in this mode.
 Moreover, to upload the PCM samples from the CPC into LambdaSpeak's EEPROM, the EEPROM PCM Upload mode is being used.

 LambdaSpeak 3 is controlled by sending "control bytes" or "commands" - the different modes are enable and disabled by sending control bytes.
 In normal operation mode (i.e., the standard dispatcher loop is running), each byte being sent to IO port `&FBEE` > 127 is considered a control byte.
 All bytes smaller 128 are considered as content (phonemes, text, ...) for the speech synthesizer.
 This is the behavior of LambdaSpeak's normal control byte dispatcher / main mode listener loop.

 Moreover, the **Serial Mode / UART** has its own command dispatcher / listener loop, and follows different conventions.
 See below for an explanation of the Serial Mode.
 Other modes, such as the Amdrum Emulation mode, also do not interpret control / command bytes (each byte is considered a PCM sample).

 In addition, there are "sub" modes for setting the RTC (Real Time Clock) time and calendar.
 These modes do not have a dedicated LED pattern.
-Normal operation is resumed after the clock (resp. calendar) has been set.
+Normal operation is resumed after the clock (resp. calendar) has been set (it returns to the previously active mode).
 To set the time, invoke control byte / command `&DB`, and then send the hours, minutes, and seconds to the databus (port `&FBEE`), one byte at a time.
 Likewise, to set the calendar, invoke control byte `&DA`, and then send the year, month, date, and weekday (1 to 7 for Monday to Sunday) on the databus, one byte at a time.
 The set time and set calendar sub modes are 'modal' in the sense that normal operation of LambdaSpeak 3 is suspended until all requested parameters have been received.
-While the set time and set date commands are still requesting parameters, normal control byte dispatching is disabled, and LambdaSpeak returns to normal behavior (hence exiting the modal "sub" mode) after the clock (resp. calendar) has been set.
+While the set time and set date commands are still requesting parameters, normal control byte dispatching is disabled, and LambdaSpeak returns to its previous mode (hence exiting the modal "sub" mode) after the clock (resp. calendar) has been set.
 There is no special LED pattern to indicate these set time and set calendar "sub" modes.

 Another sub mode is the *echo test program* which runs an echo program of `&FBEE` until reset button or power cycle (see below).